 Cincinnati Financial Corp. is facing a number of business interruption coverage lawsuits due to the coronavirus pandemic.
-According to Biz Journals, the insurer, like many others across the country, has been sued by companies that have purchased policies and have been diligently paying premiums over the years.
+According to Biz Journals, the insurer, like many others across the country, has been sued by companies that have purchased policies and diligently paid premiums over the years.
 They claim they suffered business losses when the pandemic led to forced business shutdowns.
 Insurance companies have argued that their policies cover physical damage to businesses and that COVID-19 has not resulted in physical damage.

 Viruses are ‘Physical Substances’